reneaas/classes_in_cpp/README.md

     * In our case, we use it to solve a given integral.

 2. A class code, usually named class_name.cpp
-    * In our case, it would be called trapezoidal.cpp.
+    * In our case, it's called trapezoidal.cpp.
     * This is where all functions are specified.

 3. A header file, usually names class_name.hpp
     * This is where we declare the class, its variables and functions/methods.
+    * In our case, it's called trapezoidal.hpp

 4. A makefile
     * A makefile is usually just called a makefile or Makefile.